 The following diagram shows a typical network.
-In order to go from the database server machine to the Vuser machine, data must travel over several segments.
+In order to go from the Web server machine to the Vuser machine, data must travel over several segments.

-You can use the Astra LoadTest Network monitoring to determine which network segment is causing the delay.
+The Astra LoadTest Analysis provides several graphs that allow you to view the network performance during the scenario.
+After running your test, you open the Network graphs to determine which network segment caused the delay.
 Once you determine this, you can concentrate on improving the problematic segment.
+The available graphs are: